supchyan/supchyan.github.io/resources/text/monologues/dt_mono.md

 Home Assistant, you say.
 Too complicated for basic IoT interactions, I confront...
 As well as I want to use Ethernet as one of supported protocols for my setup.
 I live in country where you never know, what will happen tomorrow.

-De:things based on Arduino / ESP controllers community, so if you ever playied with Arduino and it's IDE, you can take a look this project on my GitHub.
+De:things based on Arduino / ESP controllers community, so if you ever playied with Arduino and it's IDE, you can take a look at this project on my GitHub.
 It has an open-source organization page for everyone.
 It's pretty simple and easy to get into, since I really want to just control my devices with requests over local network.